msmafra/waterfox-install/README.md

 ### Uninstalling Waterfox

-There is also a separated uninstallation file for the 0.x installation because of its place of installation /usr/lib64/.
+There is also a separate uninstallation file for the 0.x installation because of its place of installation /usr/lib64/.
 It will probably change on the next version to /opt/.
-Will be integrated in the final version.
+Will be integrated into the final version.
 Your profile(s) will not be deleted.
 They are located in ~/.mozilla/waterfox/

 Run using bash: